Madame Pince and the School Library

 Anticipatory Set:

-• Show students the white board with the vocabulary words.
+• Show students the whiteboard with the vocabulary words.
 How are poetry and poem similar?
 What do the words mean?
-Can they use them is a sentence?
+Can they use them in a sentence?

 Instruction/Check for Understanding: